mcastiello/thread-manager/README.md

 }

 // Main thread
-import threads from 'thread-manager-service';
+import Threads from 'thread-manager-service';

-console.log(threads.shared); // { num: 5, arr: [1, 2, 3, 4] }
+console.log(Threads.shared); // { num: 5, arr: [1, 2, 3, 4] }
 ```
 ### Exiting a thread
-When you wark with worker, you know that you cannot kill one from the "inside", you need to dispatch a message that is then received by the main thread that then calls `worker.terminate()`...
+When you work with workers, you know that you cannot kill one from the "inside", you need to dispatch a message that is then received by the main thread that then calls `worker.terminate()`...
 Too much code for me.

 You can now call the `exit()` function that will terminate the thread and return control to the main thread.
 The function will also accept a parameter that will be returned to the main thread.